AlexandruTudose/packstack-tutorial/README.md

 **IMPORTANT 6:** Because of some changes in Mitaka we have to edit in /etc/heat/heat.conf the 'trusts_delegated_roles' field.
 To avoid any 'missing required credential' type of errors, that field should be left empty.

+**IMPORTANT 7:** Regarding NTP server errors.
+In /etc/neutron/dnsmasq-neutron.conf the line 'dhcp-option-force=42,188.214.141.10' should exist.
+Also argus should be able to read from that file.

 ####NOTE: by default ```$youranswerfile``` is called packstack-answer-$date-$time.txt